Hosting a zero waste garage sale

-If you’re ready to take it to the next level and become the planet-saving equivalent of Oprah Winfrey, read on for our top tips for hosting a zero waste garage sale.
+If you're looking to take your garage sale to the next level and become the planet-saving equivalent of Oprah Winfrey, read on for our top tips for hosting a zero waste garage sale.

 SWAP BALLOONS FOR BUNTING